sinbad/SUQS/docs/Quests.md

 predefine the names somewhere, so that if you rename something it's easier to fix everywhere.

+### Labels

+Optionally you can provide a list of labels for a quest.
+These are only for your use, SUQS doesn't do anything with them.
+You might want to use Labels if you want to categorise the quests in your system.

 ### Player Visible

 This is a hint to any quest UI that this quest should or should not be displayed